 Enforcement of Fair Housing laws has presented certain problems because of “inconsistencies across local jurisdictions.”
 Still, anyone who believes her rights have been violated “can file a lawsuit in federal district court or file a claim with HUD.
 Officially, the U.S. Department of Housing and Urban Development or HUD is fully responsible for the Fair Housing Act.”

-HUD’s two major enforcement methods for Fair Housing laws in Los Angeles are:
+HUD’s two major enforcement methods for Fair Housing laws in Riverside are:

 Investigation of discrimination claims – Whenever a discrimination claim is filed, HUD sends a team to investigation the claim.
 If investigators find the claim has merit, HUD proceeds to determine the best course of action for that particular claim.

-Penalties for violating Fair Housing laws in Los Angeles can be pretty severe – even for innocent, inadvertent violations.
+Penalties for violating Fair Housing laws in Riverside can be pretty severe – even for innocent, inadvertent violations.
 Penalties are based on the kind and egregiousness of the violation, for example:

 - Simple discrimination – Fine, a year’s imprisonment (maximum), or both